101-Ways/pairing-test-data-analyst/README.md

 - weather

-### Output:

-- answer the above user story questions
-- provide instructions on how to create the pipeline and the infrastructure
-- the data is kept small for the exercice, what considerations can be made when dealing with real data.
-- what considerations can be made to promote this work to production.

 # Extra Credit
-Another user story related to the launch of a loyalty program has reached us, customer data will be coming in json format.
+A loyalty programme has launched containing customer data in JSON format.
-how can we use this customer data alongside the above data to enable this program ?
+How can we use this customer data alongside the above data to enable this program ?

 # Acknowledgements